Animal welfare and rights in India: Animals used in religion and entertainment

 The Islamic festival of Eid Al Adha marks a global slaughter of animals every year.
 In recent times PETA has made appeals to muslims to do away with animal slaughter, however Islamist clerics in India have insisted that there is no alternative to animal slaughter and that it must take place.
+In 2013 India made it illegal to use captive dolphins for public entertainment.
 In 2014, the Supreme Court of India banned the traditional bullfighting sport Jallikattu, which was mainly practiced in the state of Tamil Nadu.
 This led to widespread controversy, and the 2017 pro-jallikattu protests.
 Under this pressure, the government of Tamil Nadu adopted a law that reintroduced the sport on state level, likely leading to a renewed ban by the Supreme Court.
 The sport remains a controversial issue.

 Strays

 Dogs

+There are many institutions and localities throughout the country where the stray dogs have been vaccinated and sterilised by local people and NGOs and often municipalities in accordance to Animal Birth Control (ABC) act 2001, where people care for, medicate and bond with these ‘community animals’.
+Netherlands and Bhutan have achieved respectively almost nil stray dogs population and hundred percent sterilised and vaccinated dog population by following similar birth control programmes, which has largely failed in India due to mismanagement and misuse of funds granted for the programme.

+Due to the collapse of vulture populations in India, which formerly consumed large quantities of dead animal carcasses, the urban street dog population has increased and become a problem, especially in urban areas.
 With 30 million stray dogs in India estimated in 2015, conflicts have arisen in regions such as Bengaluru and Kerala on dealing with dog bites and the threat of rabies.
 Incidents of stray dogs chasing, attacking and biting school children, aged persons, pedestrians, morning walkers, or two-wheeler riders have led to panic and violent action from a handful of locals.
-Naresh Kadyan, Master Trainer of the Animal Welfare Board of India said in 2017 that cases of dogs being bludgeoned with iron bars or burnt alive had taken place almost every month.

-Due to the collapse of vulture populations in India, which formerly consumed large quantities of dead animal carcasses, the urban street dog population has increased and become a problem, especially in urban areas.